Found a 1966 dime in your pocket change or old coin jar? You might be sitting on more than ten cents.

 2003 - Present

-The auction record data spanning from 2003 to present reveals that Special Mint Set specimens dominate the highest value tier for 1966 dimes, with the top position held by a 1966 SMS SP 67 at $12,500.
+The auction record data spanning from 2003 to the present reveals that Special Mint Set specimens dominate the highest value tier for 1966 dimes.
+The current top position belongs to a 1966 SMS SP67 that sold for $12,500 via eBay in February 2021, according to PCGS CoinFacts records.

 History of the 1966 Dime

-The 1966 dime continued the Roosevelt dime series that had been introduced in 1946 to honor President Franklin D. Roosevelt following his death in 1945, commemorating his leadership during the Great Depression and World War II.
+The 1966 dime continued the Roosevelt dime series introduced on January 19, 1946 — exactly one year after the death of President Franklin D. Roosevelt — to honor his legacy of leadership through the Great Depression and World War II.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List